adakolecodes/LongCourseCodes/VueJs/01 Introduction to Vue Js.md

 - Make State Predictable: Changes to the state follow a clear, structured process, making your app easier to understand and debug.
 - Share State Easily: Different components can access and update the state without complex event handling or prop drilling.

-# State Management with Vuex
+# State Management with Vuex Store
 Vuex is a state management library for Vue.js applications.
-It provides a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
+It provides a centralized store for all the components in an application.
+Think of it as a big warehouse where you store and manage your apps data that multiple components of your app need to use and modify.

+## Key Concepts in Vuex
+1. **State**: This is where we define the data that our app will use.
+Imagine our state as a library with a shelf (our data) where we place different books which can be accessed by different library users.
+2. **Getters**: This is where we define functions that will return data from our app in a specified manner.
+Imagie a specific getter as a device that gives us the total number of books on the shelf.
+3. **Mutations**: This is where we define functions that will change/update the data in our state.
+Imagine mutations as a librarian who constantly updates and adds books on the shelf.
+4. **Actions**: This is where we define functions to perform complex operations such as functions that will make HTTP requests to fetch data from an API and then commit mutations.
+Imagine an action as a book supplier who supplies/commits books to the librarian who in turn set/add these books on the shelf.